Why Do We Get The "Butterflies In My Stomach" Feeling?

 You may have heard of the "fight or flight" response."
 It is the way that each of our own nervous systems prepare the body for possible danger.
 When this response kicks in, usually in a situation that's causing you stress, your body may release adrenaline.
 When your body feels safe once more, dopamine may be released.

 The fight or flight response may increase your heart rate and direct blood away from your stomach and toward your arms and legs, preparing you to fight or flee.
-The reduced blood flow to your stomach may trigger a "fluttery" sensation.
+The reduced blood flow to your stomach may trigger a "butterflies" sensation.
 A part of the nervous system called the enteric nervous system, which refers to the nerve cells found in the digestive system, is often involved as well.

-Once your body stops its fight or flight response and calms your own nervous system, more blood returns to the stomach region, and the nervous feeling begins to subside.
+Once your body stops its fight or flight response and calms your own nervous system, more blood returns to the stomach region, and the butterflies feeling begins to subside.
 In the case of an anxiety disorder, the sense of “butterflies in my stomach” may not subside as quickly, which may indicate the benefit of reaching out to a cognitive-behavioral therapist.

 Positive "butterflies" in your stomach or other areas of the body brought on by a romantic or sexual interest may be due to arousal, love, or related pleasurable activities or contact.
 Your heart may also race, or you might find yourself blushing.
 These symptoms are also due to a heightened nervous system, but not one brought on by danger.
 When the brain feels nervous, it may send that information to the stomach through the vagus nerve, stimulating a feeling of butterflies or a swoony sensation in your stomach or other regions.